Sébastien Bubeck

 Sébastien Bubeck (born April 16, 1985) is a French-American computer scientist.
-He was Microsoft's Vice President of Applied Research, Distinguished Scientist, and led the Machine Learning Foundations group at Microsoft Research Redmond.
-Bubeck was formerly professor at Princeton University and a researcher at the University of California, Berkeley.
+He was Microsoft's vice president of applied research, distinguished scientist, and led the Machine Learning Foundations group at Microsoft Research Redmond.
+Bubeck was formerly an assistant professor at Princeton University and a researcher at the University of California, Berkeley.
 He is known for his contributions to online learning, optimization and more recently studying deep neural networks, and in particular transformer models.
 Since 2024, he works for OpenAI.

 Work

 Bubeck's work spans a wide variety of topics in machine learning, theoretical computer science and artificial intelligence.
 Some of his most notable contributions include developing minimax rate for multi-armed bandits, linear bandits, developing an optimal algorithm for bandit convex optimization, and solving long-standing problems in k-server and metrical task systems.
-In regards to the mathematical theory of neural networks, Bubeck has both introduced and proved the law of robustness which links the number of parameters of a neural network and its regularity properties.
+In regard to the mathematical theory of neural networks, Bubeck has both introduced and proved the law of robustness which links the number of parameters of a neural network and its regularity properties.
 Bubeck has also made contributions to convex optimization, network analysis, and information theory.
 Bubeck's papers have over 25,000 citations to date.

 Prior to joining Microsoft Research, Bubeck was an assistant professor at Princeton University in the Department of Operations Research and Financial Engineering.
-He received his PhD from the Lille 1 University of Science and Technology, and also studied at the Ecole Normale Supérieure de Cachan.
+He received his PhD from the Lille 1 University of Science and Technology, and also studied at the École Normale Supérieure de Cachan.